Murteas/AngryParentsXmas/AngryParentsXmas_PRD.md

-# Updated Product Requirements Document (PRD) for *Angry Parents: Christmas Edition*
+# Final Product Requirements Document (PRD) for *Angry Parents: Christmas Edition*

 ## 1. Overview
 **Purpose:** *Angry Parents: Christmas Edition* is a simple, web-based, single-player arcade game designed for a family Christmas party.
-It runs on iPhones, requires no hosting costs, and is customized by the host (you) before the party with family photos and funny messages.
-Players launch characters to knock down targets, earning points displayed on a leaderboard to determine a winner.
-The game is nostalgic, reviving the family’s *Angry Parents* game, and includes Christmas theming for festive fun.
+Each player uses their own iPhone to play, accessing the game via a URL.
+The game requires no hosting costs and is pre-customized with family photos and funny messages embedded in the code before deployment.
+Players launch characters to knock down targets, earning points to share verbally with the group to determine a winner.
+The game revives the family’s nostalgic *Angry Parents* game with Christmas theming.

-**Target Audience:** A multigenerational family (parents, teenage and adult children, and spouses) who enjoy arcade-style games and creative humor.
+**Target Audience:** A multigenerational family (parents, teenage and adult children, and spouses, approximately 6-12 players) who enjoy arcade-style games and creative humor.

 **Platform:** Web-based game accessible via a URL on iPhone browsers (e.g., Safari), ensuring no app store downloads or hosting costs.

 **Key Features:**
-- Single-player slingshot mechanic (like *Angry Birds*).
+- Single-player slingshot mechanic (like *Angry Birds*), with each player using their own iPhone.
-- Pre-customized by the host with family photos and funny messages.
+- Pre-customized with family photos and funny messages embedded in the code.
 - Christmas-themed visuals, sounds, and targets.
-- 2-3 minute rounds with a local leaderboard for score comparison.
+- 2-3 minute rounds with scores shared verbally.

 ---